ckeditor/ckeditor5/docs/updating/updating.md

   }
   ```

-Finally, we reinstall the packages and rebuild the editor (sometimes it might be required to remove the `package-lock.json` or `yarn.lock` files):
+Finally, you reinstall the packages and rebuild the editor.
+Note that sometimes it might be required to remove the `package-lock.json` or `yarn.lock` files.

 ```sh
 rm -rf node_modules && yarn install && yarn run build